-Responsive is a twelve months project to review regional roles to ensure that the Association is consistently able to provide access to the best possible care and support to people with and affected by MND and Kennedy's disease.
+Responsive is a project designed to review regional roles to ensure that the Association is consistently able to provide access to the best possible care and support to people with and affected by MND and Kennedy's disease.

 Its focus is on the regional roles within care, volunteering and campaigns to ensure that they meet the needs of people with and affected by MND, volunteers and Health and Social Care Professionals and we can make the best use of limited resources.

-Building on the work completed in the first two stages of the project, consultation with staff and input from stakeholders we have now finalised the new regional roles and structure.
-Implementation will get underway shortly and we expect it to be complete shortly after the start of the new year.
+Building on the work completed in the first two stages of the project, consultation with staff and input from stakeholders we have now finalised the new regional roles and structure, appointed existing staff and have started recruiting to vacant roles.
+We expect to have all roles filled by April 2020.

-We do of course continue to be interested in your views on the new roles structure.
-Please do drop us a line if you have any thoughts, ideas or comments - firstname.lastname@example.org.
+We will of course be reviewing the effectiveness of the new structure as we move forward and are particularly interested in your views and experiences.
+Please do drop us a line if you have any thoughts, observations, ideas or comments - firstname.lastname@example.org.

 The new structure creates three main new regional roles, replacing the RCDA, VDC and local campaigns roles.